Advocacy Toolkit

 • Introduce yourself and give your address, making clear that you live in the area represented by the public official.
 If you have any special credentials, state them.

 • Say why you are calling.
-Keep it simple and short.
-Only call about one issue at a time.
+Keep it simple and only call about one issue at a time.
 Say exactly what issue or bill you want your member of Congress to support or oppose.
-You can also include one or two reasons why you think they should support or oppose a specific policy.
+You can also include one or two specific reasons why you think they should support or oppose a specific policy.
+A short and sweet personal connection and/or memorable anecdote will go a long way and make a lasting impact with your public officials and their staff.

 • Thank the staff aide for their time.

 • Plan your letter.
 Contact your public official while there is still time for your request to be considered.
 Letters sent by mail can take a month or longer to be processed before reaching your representative or senators on Capitol Hill, so plan accordingly.
-You can also send your letter within the body of an email (i.e. with no attachment), or fax your letter.
+You can also send your letter within the body of an email (i.e. with no attachment).

 • Include your return address on the letter, as non-constituent mail may be thrown out.